-If you are new to the world of the Stock Market, one of the first things you have to learn is how to read a stocks price.
-This might seem really simple and rudimentary right?
-Wrong!
+If you are new to the world of the Stock Market, one of the first things you have to learn is how to read a stock’s price.

 There is a lot to a stock’s price and when I think back all those years to when I began to learn about the stock market reading a stock price really took some thinking about.

-How much of it do you understand?
+How much of the Stock Price Video did you understand?

-Stock Price : Last Trade
+2 – Stock Price : Last Trade

 One important thing to note is this example is from the LSE the London Stock Exchange and stock prices here are quoted in Pence.
 There are of course 100 Pence in a Pound.
 This “Last Price” is not 221.50 pounds, but 221.50 pence, or approximately 2.21 GBP (Great British Pounds).

 3 – Stock Price : Trade Time

 This is the time at which the last share was traded.
 Here you see 5:02 AM EDT (Eastern Daylight Time)

-Stock Price : Change
+4 – Stock Price : Change

 This is the difference between the last closing price and the current price (Last Price).
 Here we see that British Airways has increased 2.55% since the previous days close.

 5 – Stock Price : Prev.
 Close (Previous Close)

 This is the stock price of the last transaction of the previous days trading.

-Stock Price : Open
+6 – Stock Price : Open

 Now it gets interesting.
 The open price is the price at which the first share was traded for the current trading day.
 Here we see that the share price opened at 219.9, but the previous close was 216.
 This means the stock price gapped up on open by 0.2% (the difference between open price and previous close).

 7 – Stock Price : Bid – The Price a Buyer Bids to buy a stock.

-The Bid Price can be tricky to remember.
 The Bid Price is the current market price offered for the stock.
 So if you were to sell the stock now at “Market Price” you which get roughly this price per share 221.30.
 The easy way to remember this is “BID TO GET RID”.
 The BID is the price you would get when you want to get RID of the stock.

 8 – Stock Price : Ask

 The Ask or Asking Price is the opposite side of the trade to the Bid Price.
 If you want to buy a stock this is the price that someone else is ASKING for it.
 The Ask is the current price that it will cost you to buy each stock.
 An easy way to remember this is “ASK TO BUY”